Does Platelet-Rich Plasma Injection Work?

 Relationship to stem cell therapy

-Stem cell therapy is identical in spirit to the other two main regenerative therapies in musculoskeletal and pain medicine: platelet-rich plasma and autologous chondrocyte implantation.
+You can also inject injuries with stem cells, which are generic cells that do not yet have a job.
+They produce a lot of chemical signals related to growth and development and healing, and they could even become what we need them to be, a potentially powerful tool in medicine.
+Stem cell therapy is a broad concept in regenerative medicine, and it is a hot hot hot topic right now.
+It’s identical in spirit to the other two main regenerative therapies in musculoskeletal and pain medicine: platelet-rich plasma and autologous chondrocyte implantation.
 But neither PRP or ACI is technically a stem cell therapy — they use mature, specialized cells, so they are just cell therapies.

 Why platelets?

 Meet the Clotters!
 Platelets are the major clotting tool in your blood, and they are curious critters, neither cells nor molecules, but a strange hybrid often called “cell fragments”: platelets are to blood cells what wood chips are to a log … if the chips were extremely clever.
-Platelets have a bunch of interesting biological features, but they are best known for their work in clotting — and that’s mainly what gives them that healing mystique.
+Platelets definitely do have a bunch of fascinating biological features, but they are best known for their work in clotting — and that’s mainly what gives them that healing mystique.

 There are countless biochemical factors that regulate healing — it’s complex, to say the least.
-Platelets are part of that equation, playing “a critical role in tissue repair and regeneration”; specifically they “regulate fundamental mechanisms involved in the healing process including cellular migration, proliferation, and angiogenesis.”4 Since they are involved in healing, more of them must be good, right?
+Platelets are part of that equation, playing “a critical role in tissue repair and regeneration”; specifically they “regulate fundamental mechanisms involved in the healing process including cellular migration, proliferation, and angiogenesis.”4

-That is the basic rationale for PRP.
+That is the rationale for PRP.
+That’s how sophisticated it is: more is better.

 But it is not safe to assume a soup of platelets is regenerative.
 In fact, it’s not even safe to assume it’s safe …

 Myotoxic?
 Myo-maybe!
+Safety issues with PRP

 Many emerging autologous cell therapy products may eventually prove to be safe and effective.
 However, most of these products are currently at the investigational stage of development with an on-going need to gather supporting scientific evidence.